 The Claimants claim damages for the losses they have suffered as a result of the application of the Intra-EEA MIF as set in the period 22 May 1992 until 21 June 2008.
-In summary, the Claimants' case is that the effect of the infringement as found in the Decision was unlawfully to inflate the MSC that the Claimants (or some of them) paid to financial institutions from which they acquired services to accept MasterCard-branded payment cards.
-At all material times the multilateral interchange fees ("MIF") formed, and remain, a large part of the MSC paid and payable by the Claimants (or some of them) to their acquiring bank for accepting MasterCard consumer credit and MasterCard or Maestro consumer debit cards.
-According to the Claim, the MIF applicable to a given transaction was at all material times passed on in full to the Claimants as part of the relevant MSC.
+In summary, the Claimants' case is that the effect of the infringement as found in the Decision was unlawfully to inflate the merchant service charge ("MSC") that the First to Third Claimants paid to financial institutions from which they acquired services to accept MasterCard-branded payment cards.
+At all material times the multilateral interchange fees ("MIF") formed, and remain, a large part of the MSC paid and payable by the First to Third Claimants to their acquiring bank for accepting MasterCard consumer credit and MasterCard or Maestro consumer debit cards.
+According to the Claim, the MIF applicable to a given transaction was at all material times passed on in full to the First to Third Claimants as part of the relevant MSC.

-1 Case T-111/08, MasterCard Inc., MasterCard International, Inc. and MasterCard Europe v Commission, ECLI:EU:T:2012:260.
+1 Case T-111/08, MasterCard, Inc., MasterCard International, Inc. and MasterCard Europe v Commission, ECLI:EU:T:2012:260.